ssfsx17/sky-islands/core.md

 ### Imperial Actions Phase

-Possible Imperial actions should make sense based on your island's starting situation, and everything you have done which the imperials were able to identify as coming from your island.
+Possible Imperial actions should make sense based on your Island's starting situation, and everything you have done which the imperials were able to identify as coming from your island.
 If your island has sufficient Fortifications, then the effectiveness of Imperial Actions should be halved, or even cut to one-fifth.
 And of course, venturing forth to attack the Imperials directly will certainly reduce the number of actions they can do in a Strategic Turn.

 Generally, the Imperials start with 1 action per Strategic Turn, then escalate from there, with no limit to the maximum number of actions once they start sending full Legions.
 Eventually you will have to face the Legions head-on in battle and kill their highest-ranked soldiers and generals.